ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 A key presented by value MUST be a public key in at least one supported format.
-If a key is sent in multiple formats, all the key format values MUST be equivalent.
+If a key is sent in multiple formats, all the key format values MUST be equivalent as discussed in {{security-multiple-key-formats}}.
 Note that while most formats present the full value of the public key, some formats present a value cryptographically derived from the public key.
 See additional discussion of public keys in {{security-symmetric}}.